Darrell Brown (musician): Film and television

-Brown was contributed songs and music to films such as Steven Soderbergh's next film "Logan Lucky", for Coen Brothers "Gambit", "My Big Fat Greek Wedding 2, "Cruel Intentions" among others over the years.
+Brown was contributed songs and music to films such as Steven Soderbergh's film "Logan Lucky", for Coen Brothers "Gambit", "My Big Fat Greek Wedding 2, "Cruel Intentions", CSI Vegas among others.

 Brown co-wrote and co-produced with Nathan Chapman and Rita Wilson the end title song "Even More Mine" for the movie, "Big Fat Greek Wedding 2".

 Brown co-wrote with LeAnn Rimes and co-produced with Dave Aude three new Holiday songs for 2018 Hallmark Channel's Christmas Movie "It's Christmas,Eve" All songs are included on the soundtrack for the movie available on EverLE Records / Thirty Tigers.

-Brown co-wrote and produced songs with Robby Armstrong for the Michael Hoffman-directed film, Gambit. starring Cameron Diaz, Colin Firth, and Alan Rickman, with a script by the Coen brothers.
+Brown co-wrote and produced songs for the Michael Hoffman-directed film, Gambit. starring Cameron Diaz, Colin Firth, and Alan Rickman, with a script by the Coen brothers.

 Brown has also written and produced music that has appeared in both film and television; the former includes productions such as Gambit, Like Dandelion Dust, and Cruel Intentions, while television series Cold Case, Rookie Blue, One Tree Hill, Angela's Eyes, Las Vegas, and Man of the People have utilized Brown's musical work.

 Since 2014 Brown plays himself in LeAnn Rimes and Eddie Cibrian's TV Reality show "LeAnn & Eddie" on VH1.